The Automatic Update utility allows admin users to update WHMCS quickly and easily in just a few clicks.

 Checking for Updates

-New updates are checked for automatically at periodic intervals.
+New updates are checked for periodically automatically.

-In addition, you can check for updates on-demand by navigating to Utilities > WHMCS Update and clicking the Check for Updates button.
+You can check for updates on-demand by navigating to Utilities > WHMCS Update and clicking the Check for Updates button.

 Performing an Update